top of page

 Iron in place.

 Machine sew down both side edges of the cover strip, stitching close to the edge.
 Back tack or reverse stitch at the very top and bottom edges of the seam, not on the cover strip.
-This is done so that any starting and stopping thread nests will be sewn into the across ways seams and won’t be visible on the back of the quilt.
+This is done so that any starting and stopping thread nests will be sewn into the across-way seams and won’t be visible on the back of the quilt.

 The stitching lines that attach the cover strip, look like quilting lines sewn 1/2" away from both sides of the seam.